9/11 Memorial and Museum plans 20th anniversary events despite financial hardship

 The museum is considered the nation’s preeminent institution to examine what happened on 9/11 and its lasting impact on the country.
 At the heart of it, it serves to honor every one of the nearly 3,000 precious lives lost.

-“This is where history happened, it’s a sacred site,” said Alice Greenwald, president and CEO of the Memorial and Museum.
+“This is where history happened, it’s a sacred site,” Alice Greenwald, president and CEO of the Memorial and Museum, said.
 “It’s a sacred place of loss, but it also represents resilience and renewal and hope and unity.”

 The memorial — with its twin reflecting pools and etched names of those who died — opened in September, 2011.
 The museum, which tells the history of 9/11 through artifacts and personal stories, opened in May of 2014.